-X marks the spot!
-Tortuga Musical Festival is returning for its 10th year from April 14-16 on the shores of Fort Lauderdale beach, with musical acts taking the stage between noon and 10 p.m. every day.
-And, it’s all in the name of ocean conservation, as every ticket sold to the three-day extravaganza benefits Rock the Ocean.
+Yeehaw!
+Tortuga Musical Festival is returning for its 12th year from April 4–6 on the shores of Fort Lauderdale beach, with top country acts taking the stage between noon and 10 p.m. each day.
+And it’s all in the name of ocean conservation, as every ticket sold to the three-day extravaganza benefits Rock the Ocean.

-Tickets are still available — but with top-notch headliners, they won’t last long!
-Here’s what you can expect from the Tortuga Music Festival weekend.
+Tickets are still available, but with top-notch headliners, they won’t last long.
+Here’s what you can expect from Tortuga Music Festival weekend.
 And when you’re not jamming out to live music, enjoying tasty food truck treats, and exploring the Conservation Village, you’ll want to check out the countless restaurants, bars, and attractions near Fort Lauderdale beach and beyond.

 Tortuga Music Festival